thexhr/openbsd-timemachine/README.md

 softraid0: CRYPTO volume attached as sd3
 ```

-Now we create a file system where the backups will be stored.
+At last, we create a file system where the backups will be stored.
 Using the -O 2 option we force `newfs` to create a FFS2 file system.

 ```
 # newfs -O 2 /dev/rsd3i